Regulus343/Nxs/readme.md

 <a name="unlocking-account"></a>
 ## Automatically Unlocking an Account on Startup

-In `assets/js/config.js`, you may set a secret phrase to unlock an account with on startup.
+In `assets/js/config/default.js` or `assets/js/config/custom.js` you may set a secret phrase to unlock an account with on startup.

 > **Warning:** This feature should only be used when testing accounts with small balances because of the security risk with your account that using this feature creates.
 Do not use this feature for accounts with anything more than a petty balance.